 Thank you for your interest in CaveSim!
-The centerpiece of our programs is our mobile CaveSim system, which we'll bring to your school from Colorado Springs in a 24' trailer.
+The centerpiece of our programs is our mobile CaveSim system, which we'll bring to your school from Colorado Springs in a 26' trailer.
 The cave is filled with formations, critters, and ancient artifacts (all artificial), and students get a computerized score based on how carefully they avoid the stalactites and other objects as they explore.

-We'll also bring you an entire program of CDE CAS1-aligned hands-on lessons/activities with the mobile cave.
-Our elementary programs are tailored specifically to elementary standards, and cover a wide range of subjects including science, math, engineering, and even PE and art.
+We'll also bring you an entire program of GaDOE GSE-aligned1 hands-on lessons/activities with the mobile cave.
+Our elementary programs are tailored specifically to elementary standards, and cover a wide range of subjects including science, math, language arts, engineering, PE and art.